Lawrence High School (Kansas)

 Lawrence High School (LHS) is a public secondary school in Lawrence, Kansas, United States, operated by Lawrence USD 497 school district, and serves students of grades 9 to 12.
 The school is one of the two public high schools located in the city.
 Lawrence High enrolled 1,575 students in the 2020–2021 school year.
 The school colors are red and black and the mascot is the "Chesty Lion".

-Lawrence High School was established in 1857 in order to help educate the growing population of Lawrence.
-The first classes were held in the basement of a Unitarian Church.
-Three years later, the school was relocated to 9th and Kentucky Streets.
-In 1923, a new high school was built at 14th and Massachusetts Streets and named Liberty Memorial High School while the 9th and Kentucky Street became Lawrence Junior High School.
-In 1930, the Lion was introduced as the school symbol and in 1946, it made its official debut as the school mascot.
-Lawrence High moved to its current location on Louisiana Street in 1954, and the Junior High moved in to 14th and Massachusetts Street, now Liberty Memorial Central Middle School.
-Lawrence High has been added on to and remodeled over the years, including a major bond issue remodel completed in 2021, bringing the 1950s building up to 21st century standards.

 Lawrence is a member of the Kansas State High School Activities Association and offers a variety of sports programs.
 Athletic teams compete in Class 6A and are known as the "Chesty Lions".
 Extracurricular activities are also offered in the form of performing arts, school publications, and clubs.
 Throughout its history, Lawrence High has won more state championships in athletics than any other high school in the state of Kansas.

 History

 The school originated in 1857 and was referred to as "Quincy School".
 The first classes were held in the basement of a Unitarian church located at 906 Kentucky Street.
-Three years later the city of Lawrence chartered a public school system, which was located at 15th and Massachusetts, currently the site of Liberty Memorial Central Middle School.
+Three years later, the city of Lawrence chartered a public school system, which was located at 15th and Massachusetts, which is the current site of Liberty Memorial Central Middle School.
 Construction of the original building for the school was completed in 1865.
 In 1946, Paul Coker designed the "Chesty Lion" logo.
-He would go on to become a famous cartoonist with works appearing in Mad Magazine, and on Hallmark Cards products, and is also the original author of the "Frosty the Snowman" character.
+He would go on to become a famous cartoonist with works appearing in Mad magazine, and on Hallmark Cards products, and is also the original author of the "Frosty the Snowman" character.

 The high school occupied a succession of buildings until the opening of the present campus, at 19th and Louisiana Streets, in 1954.
 The building was expanded repeatedly over the ensuing forty years, as the school district struggled to keep pace with the growth of Lawrence's population.
 Finally, in 1997, a second public high school, Lawrence Free State High School, was opened, ending the city's long record of all students being educated in a single high school.
 In 2009, the school finished construction of a new football stadium on the school campus.
+In 2021, a major remodel was completed, bringing the building up to 21st century standards.